urbanopt/urbanopt.github.io/resources/scenarios/peakhoursthermostatadjust.md

 nav_order: 7
 ---

-The Peak Hours Thermostat Adjust Scenario prepares the Grid-interactive Efficient Building (GEB) by adjusting the thermostat setpoint for cooling or heating during peak hours.
+The Peak Hours Thermostat Adjust Scenario adjusts the thermostat setpoints for cooling and heating during peak hours.
 The measure used in this scenario is `AdjustThermostatSetpointsByDegreesForPeakHours` from the [Openstudio-GEB-gem](https://github.com/LBNL-ETA/Openstudio-GEB-gem) developed by LBNL.
+The gem features a series of measures that provide the capabilities to achieve Grid-interactive Efficient Buildings.

 ## Measure
 ### Description